-What runners like: “This was the best organised race among all international races I’ve participated in.
+What runners like: “This was the best-organised race among all international races I’ve participated in.
 Race volunteers hold up signages and direct you along the route, supporters come out from their houses to offer runners mochi, rice balls, Japanese candies and biscuits.
-Of course, the view was also breathtaking.” – Grace Tan, fitness instructor.
+Of course, the view was also breathtaking.” – Grace Tan, a fitness instructor.

 8. Tokyo Marathon

 The only World Major Marathon in Asia, Tokyo has long been the dream for many runners to conquer, as most runners were able to achieve their personal best at this race and it is an accredited route for elite/world championships.